AniLabXTeam/Drop2Deck/README.md

 ### How to install and launch

 Just download latest binary file for your system from [Release](https://github.com/CrazyXacker/Drop2Deck/releases) section, put it in desired location and launch as normal app.
-After that you will see apps GUI
+After that you will see app UI

 ### How to configure

-Apps GUI is very simple and consist of few configuration fields and `Start`/`Stop` button
+App UI is very simple and consist of few configuration fields and `Start`/`Stop` button

 *Note: default settings with `deck` username, `deck` password and `9001`/`9002` ports should be fine for almost all users*

 Fields:
 `Username`: define `username` that you will use to connect
-`Password`: define `password` that you will use to connect `Port (Internal memory)`: define internal memory `port` that you will use to connect
+`Password`: define `password` that you will use to connect
+`Port (Internal memory)`: define internal memory `port` that you will use to connect
 `Port (External memory)`: define external memory `port` that you will use to connect